believetech-orw/chicago-public-school-api/README.md

 - With Swim Teams

 In order to run this script, you will need:

 - The Python language runtime installed on your computer (http://www.python.org)

 To get started:

-1. download the script file named: `get_cps_info.py`
+1. Download the script named: `get_cps_info.py`

 2. Open a terminal or command prompt and go to the directory where you placed the file.

-3. Run the following command `python get_cps_info.py`, you should see the following output:
+3. Run the following command `python get_cps_info.py`.
+Note that the initial data download takes a few seconds to complete, so be patient, this script generally completes in a few seconds.
+You should see the following output after it completes:

 ```
 High Schools: 173